StevenBlack/envLib/README.md

     SET PROCEDURE TO <path>\EnvLib ADDITIVE

+## Example -- saving the current path
+In **standard Visual FoxPro**, saving and setting `SET PATH` looks something like this:

+    LOCAL lcAPath
+    lcPath= SET( "path" )
+    SET PATH TO newPath  && or SET PATH TO newPath ADDITIVE

+    * Lots of code here

+    * Now restore the previously selected work area SET PATH TO &lcPath   && Do this everywhere you might exit RETURN

+With **Envlib**, you do this:

+    LOCAL loAlias
+    loAlias= CREATEOBJECT( "SetPath", "newPath" )
+	* or loAlias= CREATEOBJECT( "SetPath", "newPath", "Additive" )

+    * Lots of code here

+    RETURN

+Note you don't need to cover every exit point because when `lcPath` goes out of lexical scope, `SET PATH` is reset upon its destroy.

 ## Example -- saving the current work area
 In **standard Visual FoxPro**, saving the current work area looks something like this: